DORA Enforcement Active — Regulatory Assessments Underway

 Policy Objectives

-Strengthening the sector's ability to detect, prevent, and respond to cyber threats.
+Strengthening detection, prevention, and response to cyber threats.

 Complying with regulatory requirements under DORA.